chantelwetzel-noaa/data_summary/doc/_main.md

 # Gopher/Black and yellow rockfish
  The most recent assessment of Gopher/Black and yellow rockfish was a full assessment conducted in 2019.
 Across available data, Gopher/Black and yellow rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 39,905 length observations, 45 age readings, and 76 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 23,995 length observations, 45 age readings, and 75 otoliths that are available to be aged.
-In California, since 2000, a total of 23,844 length observations, 45 age readings, and 60 otoliths have been collected In Oregon, since 2000, a total of 151 length observations, 0 age readings, and 15 otoliths have been collected
+In California, since 2000, a total of 23,844 length observations, 45 age readings, and 60 otoliths have been collected.
+In Oregon, since 2000, a total of 151 length observations, 0 age readings, and 15 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 90,825 length observations, 0 age readings, and 41 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 90,824 length observations, 0 age readings, and 41 otoliths that are available to be aged.
-In California, since 2003, a total of 90,698 length observations, 0 age readings, and 26 otoliths have been collected In Oregon, since 2003, a total of 126 length observations, 0 age readings, and 15 otoliths have been collected
+In California, since 2003, a total of 90,698 length observations, 0 age readings, and 26 otoliths have been collected.
+In Oregon, since 2003, a total of 126 length observations, 0 age readings, and 15 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 17 length observations, 0 age readings, and 15 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 8 length observations, 0 age readings, and 6 otoliths that are available to be aged.